gabriel-adutra/Exploratory-analysis-for-the-retail-area/README.md

 • Business Question 10:
 What is the total sales by category and sub-category, considering only the top 12 sub-categories?
 Present everything using a single chart.

+Clone the repository and run: python3 superstore_sales_analysis.py to get the answers to the questions above.